An Advocate for the Entire School Community

 I am and have always been personally committed to supporting and advocating for public education.
 I am also guided by the belief that we need education, specifically in the Liberal Arts, to stretch and grow as people and to ensure that we are building spaces of belonging.

-Education is not just a constitutional right, it is a civil right.
+Education is a civil right.
 But state and federal changes are threatening school districts and students all over South Jersey.
 These changes aren’t just “politics.”
 They have real impact on our students, teachers, and community.

 Whether it’s facing state school funding challenges or federal policies that individually target and isolate some of our community’s children, our students and schools must have fierce leaders who will fight for their rights, needs, and values.
 As a board member, I pledge to be this kind of leader.